aau-claaudia/hpc/docs/mistral/index.md

 { .hpc-tag title="Mistral is only for academic reserach activities." }

 Sensitive data :lucide-check:
-{ .hpc-tag title="Level 2 and 3 data is allowed only in a dedicated workspace requested via the Serviceportal, after the project is assessed by Grants and Contracts." }
+{ .hpc-tag title="Level 2 and 3 data may only be processed in a dedicated workspace." }

 Personal data :lucide-check:
-{ .hpc-tag title="Personal data may be processed only as an assisting research tool, with data minimisation, and Level 2 or 3 data only in a dedicated workspace." }
+{ .hpc-tag title="Personal data may only be processed in a dedicated workspace, as an assisting research tool, and only after the project is registered with Grants and Contracts and a DPIA includes the use of AI." }

 Web interface :lucide-check:
 { .hpc-tag title="The service is accessed through a browser-based interface." }